Counselling & services

 Educational and study loans

 Under certain circumstances, educational loans may offer a quick solution for financially tricky situations.
 However, before taking out a loan you should consider carefully whether you might find alternative financial sources.
+You will have to repay the loan after some time with additional interest.
 Check the loan conditions carefully and use it to a small degree only, if possible.

 Staatlicher Bildungskredit (government-funded educational loan)